-Throughout our project Future Visions of a Green Economic Recovery we will be issuing updates based on our conversations with our co-visionaries in Scotland.
+Throughout our project Shared visions of a sustainable Scotland, we will be issuing updates based on our conversations with our co-visionaries in Scotland.
 Below are some reflections on the first workshop and the ideas we will take into the second workshop this week.

 In our first of three workshops we started by reflecting on the very different responses to the COVID-19 crisis and the climate crisis.
 We asked what would be different if the latter was more like the former.
 For instance, would daily climate briefings with scientific advice, updates on current figures and localised information make us feel differently about the crisis?
 Perhaps we should each receive a letter from the Prime Minister telling us about our collective responsibility to not exacerbate the crisis.